Second Battle of Pyramid Lake: Battle

 Colonel "Jack" Hays led the volunteer forces.

 Colonel Hays retraced Ormsby's path along the Truckee River and encamped near present-day Wadsworth.
 There, Captain Stewart and his volunteers joined Colonel Hays under his command.

-On June 2, the battle began when Hays sent out an advance party of two companies out toward the Paiute village while the main force moved eight miles downriver from their camp, taking much more caution than Ormsby had.
+On June 2, the battle began when Hays sent an advance party of two companies out toward the Paiute village while the main force moved eight miles downriver from their camp, using much more caution than Ormsby had.
 The advance party encountered the unburied remains of Ormsby's soldiers at the previous battle site.
 The Paiutes then rapidly advanced in wedge formation upon the soldiers who made a hasty withdrawal.

 Colonel Hays selected a narrow canyon about a mile wide as the spot to make a stand.
 At its west were the steep mountains of the Virginia Range.
 To the east ran the Truckee River.
 Both geographical features prevented any flanking maneuver by the natives.
 A rocky butte lay in the center of the field.
 To the west of this butte, rain had cut lateral gullies into the sandy ground, providing natural breastworks, which either side could have used to make successive stands if forced to retreat.

 Numaga was the Paiute high chief.

 The Paiute charge had taken possession of the butte and they now extended their own line from the river well into the rocks of the mountains to the west.
 The Paiutes had advanced and held all the geographical features advantageous to the fight and the soldiers were forced to deploy on level ground to the south.
 Captain Stewart ordered his regulars into a skirmish line to the west of the butte along the base of the mountains, while the volunteers formed to the east along the river.

 Captain Edward Farris Storey and Captain J. B. Van Hagan, commanding two companies of volunteers from Virginia City and California, respectively, decided to make a charge against the butte even before Hays got the entire main force in place.
 Storey and Van Hagan succeeded in seizing the butte and for a short time were subjected to flanking fire as the natives began to surround them from the river bank and mountain slopes.
 This forward position was relieved as Hays advanced the main body forward.
 Stewart drove the warriors from the mountain slopes while Hays and the volunteers steadily advanced along the river.
 Eventually, the two sides maintained a continuous line of battle opposing each other roughly a mile long.

 The battle continued for some time, with neither side gaining a clear advantage.
 After fighting for nearly three hours, the Paiutes finally retreated up the canyon toward the lake.

 On June 4, Captain Stewart took up pursuit of the natives coming upon the abandoned village at the mouth of the Truckee River.
 Colonel Hays followed Stewart northward in pursuit.
 On June 5, Hays sent a group of scouts through a canyon northeast of Pyramid Lake.
 These scouts were ambushed and Private William Allen was killed.
 He was the last casualty of the war.